Maine becomes 8th state to legalize assisted suicide

 Maine's population has the oldest median age, and, as in other states, the proposal has exposed divisions that defied party lines.

-Supporters, including Democrats and a small group of Republicans, say the terminally ill should have the right to choose a peaceful end.
+Supporters, including Democrats and a small group of Republicans who say the legislation is in line with the rugged state's tradition of individualism, say the terminally ill should have the right to choose how their lives end.

-Opponents, meanwhile, have said the legislation puts the terminally ill in "grave danger."
+The governor said she believes the law should protect such rights, while also spelling out protections for those "unable to articulate their informed choices."

+She issued an executive order Wednesday calling for the state to swiftly put the law's protections into place and analyze the law's impact.

 "Assisted suicide is a dangerous public policy that puts the most vulnerable people in society at risk for abuse, coercion and mistakes," said Matt Valliere, Executive Director of Patients Rights Action Fund, an advocacy group.
 "It also provides profit-driven insurance companies perverse incentives to offer a quick death, rather than costly continuing quality care."